jas21RICE/ENGI301/project_01/README.md

-# project_01
+# PocketBeagle_Synthesizer
-Repository for ENGI 301 Project 1
+Repository for ENGI 301 Project 1 - PocketBeagle_Synthesizer

 Usage:
 To run the synthesizer program, navigate to the directory in which Project.py is located